docsforadobe/after-effects-scripting-guide/docs/item/footageitem.md

 The FootageItem object represents a footage item imported into a project, which appears in the Project panel.
 These are accessed by position index number in a project's item collection.

+!!! info
-> FootageItem is a subclass of [AVItem object](avitem.md), which is a subclass of [Item object](item.md).
+    FootageItem is a subclass of [AVItem object](avitem.md), which is a subclass of [Item object](item.md).
 All methods and attributes of AVItem and Item, in addition to those listed below, are available when working with FootageItem.

 ---